Meet your Farmers

 About the Land

-Hidden Track Farm is located in rural Saanich within the traditional territory of the W̱SÁNEĆ First Nations.
-Situated on about 3 acres of land in the Agricultural Land Reserve, the farm is blessed with an abundance of beautiful, loamy soils, and the temperate climate of the Pacific Northwest.
+Hidden Track Farm is located on the Saanich Peninsula within the traditional territory of the W̱SÁNEĆ First Nations.
+Situated on about 11 acres of land in the Agricultural Land Reserve, the farm is blessed with the temperate climate of the Pacific Northwest.

 The original stewards of the land are the people of the W̱SÁNEĆ (Saanich) First Nations.
 Fascinating reading about the valuable work being done to preserve the Sencoten language can be found at the following links.